microsoft/fluentui-apple/ios/docs/Controls/Button.md

 ## Usage
 ### UIKit
-The `Button` can be initialized with a 'ButtonStyle' parameter as follows:
+The `Button` can be initialized with a `ButtonStyle` parameter as follows:
 ```Swift
 let button = Button(style: style)
 ```